fhcrc/lcfit/README.md

 The `lcfit-compare` tool requires a C++11-compatible compiler, and the `bpp-core`, `bpp-seq`, and `bpp-phyl` libraries from the [Bio++ suite][3] (`libbpp-{core,seq,phyl}-dev` on debian).

-Running the unit tests requires a C++11-compatible compiler.
+Running the unit tests requires python.

 ## Compiling